Compare Ireland's Cheapest Electricity Providers with Selectra Today!

 Is Microgeneration Worth Investing In?

-The cost benefit ratio as to whether it’s worth investing in microgeneration is difficult to predict, given the number of variable factors that will decide how much it benefits you in the long term.
+The cost benefit ratio whether it’s worth investing in microgeneration is difficult to predict, given the number of variable factors that will decide how much it benefits you in the long term.

 While it’s important to take note of the potential variables, there are a number of advantages to investing in microgeneration in Ireland.